0xpatatedouce/guide-massa-node-step-by-step-/README.md

 ufw enable
 ```

-come back to the root
+Come back to the root.
 ```
 cd $home
 ```